1005 N. Marion St.

 Judge’s Signature

-If you are a person with a disability who needs any accommodation in order to participate in this proceeding, you are entitled, at no cost to you, to the provision of certain assistance.
+If you are a person with a disability who needs any accommodation to participate in this proceeding, you are entitled, at no cost to you, to the provision of certain assistance.
 Please contact the Public Information Dept., Pasco County Government Center, 7530 Little Road, New Port Richey, FL34654; (727) 847-8110 (V) for proceedings in New Port Richey; (352) 521-4274, ext.
 8110 (V) for proceedings in Dade City or New Port Richey at least 7 days before your scheduled court appearance, or immediately upon receiving this notification if the time before the scheduled appearance is less than 7 days; if you are hearing or voice impaired, call 711.

 Distribution: